alicemunsal/dohex/DoHex.md

 Hexagonal Architecture has the same concept, we must separate our application code (within our control), and IO Devices (outside of our control)

+> Hexagonal Architecture allows an application to equally be driven by users, programs, automated test or batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases.
+>

 ### Component

 What is a component anyway.